Narase33/HumanHistory/README.md

 ### What about events with different dates
 We have this case for example with the Bronze Age.
 Its set to different times in different locations of earth.
-Either give me the eariest date or all of them.
+Either give me the earliest date or all of them.
 We can't have too much information.

 Thank you